Date: 7 April 2020

-In this webinar, Dr Ali Radfard of aston Business School will expand on the findings of his research and the methodology used to come to its conclusion.
+In this webinar, Dr Ali Radfard of Aston Business School will expand on the findings of his research and the methodology used to come to its conclusion.

-The major common criticism for both bfanches is that these two don’t describe and prescribe forward-looking decision-making, with consequential logic branch assuming a constant past moving ahead and hyper-rationality; and behavioral approach emphasizing past-oriented, experiential decision-making.
+The major common criticism for both branches is that these two don’t describe and prescribe forward-looking decision-making, with consequential logic branch assuming a constant past moving ahead and hyper-rationality; and behavioral approach emphasizing past-oriented, experiential decision-making.
 As a result, what we know about decision-making now is local, incremental, and inertial decision-making based on the past experience.

 This paper draws from sociology to put forward a normative and descriptive theory of forward-looking search based on social cognition.
 It is useful to practitioners and researchers as it shows ways to make decisions that are rooted in the future.